unlock-protocol/unlock/unlock-protocol-com/blog/base.md

 title: Unlock Protocol has been deployed to the Base L2 🔵
 authorName: Julien Genestoux
 publishDate: August 2, 2023
-description: The Unlock Protocol has been deployed to the Base L2 🔵
+description: You can use any of the tools available in the Unlock Protocol ecosystem to create membership smart contracts or ticket events on Base.
 image: https://docs.base.org/img/logo.svg
 ---